conduktor/conduktor-docs/docs/gateway/how-to/sni-routing.md

 To configure the port that is returned in the metadata, you can use the `GATEWAY_ADVERTISED_SNI_PORT`.
 By default, this port will be the same as the `GATEWAY_PORT_START`.

-### 2. TLS Termination
+### 2. TLS termination

-SNI routing relies on TLS and server name indication for Gateway to determine to which broker a client request should be forwarded to.
+The concept of SNI routing isn't specific to Gateway.
+It relies on information inside the TLS connection for the SNI router to determine how to forward network requests.
+To be able to access this information, the SNI router must terminate the TLS connection.

+In our case, as the Gateway acts as SNI router, it must:
+- Handle the TLS handshake with the client
-For this to work, **Gateway must terminate the TLS connection**.
-This means that Gateway must have a valid keystore certificate for the advertised host and all the brokers in the cluster, and should be the one to handle the TLS handshake with the client.
+- Have a valid keystore certificate for the advertised host (and all the brokers in the cluster)

 ### 3. Prepare Gateway's keystore certificate